viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/4_structure_bag.md

 - A bag MUST contain a `manifest-md5.txt` file.
 - A bag MUST contain a `/data` directory.
 - The contents of a bag MUST be character-encoded according to UTF-8.
-- A bag SHOULD be a ZIP or TAR file.
+- A bag MUST be a ZIP file.
 - A bag MAY contain a `bag-info.txt` file.

 ## manifest-md5.txt (file)